JackJack33/JacksCars/README.md

 ## Installation
 * *this is all assuming you already have a server set up*
 * First, you're going to need Spigot, head on over to the [Spigot Website](https://getbukkit.org/download/spigot) and download the 1.15.2 version.
-Place _spigot-1.15.2.jar_ in your server folder and delete the minecraft server jar.
+Place `Spigot-1.15.2.jar` in your server folder and delete the minecraft server jar.
+(This also works with Paper Spigot)
 * Next, you're going to need [Vault](https://www.spigotmc.org/resources/vault.34315/) and [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/), as both are required by this plugin for proper economy.
 Place both of these in your plugins folder.
-* Finally, [download our plugin jar] (not available yet) and put it in your plugins folder.
+* Finally, [download](https://github.com/JackJack33/JacksCars/releases) `JacksCars.jar` and put it in your plugins folder.
 Start/restart the server and the plugin should be installed!